Wellcome isn't just a supporter of great ideas, it's a great place to work.

 This legislation requires us to view evidence of the successful candidate's eligibility to work in the UK before confirming any offer of employment.

-Currently, we can only apply for work permits to fill the role if:
+Currently, we can only apply for work permits to fill a vacancy if:

 - the role is on the shortage occupation list